InonS/sentdex-patternrecog-percentchange/README.md

 -------------------
-1. by what way is a pattern recognized? or, how is similarity calculated? percentChange() Percent change:
+1. by what way is a pattern recognized? or, how is similarity calculated? percentChange()
+  a) Percent change:
     * Starting at some point in time, measure the changes in price relative to that at the initial point.
     * If changes are consistently in the same direction (increasing/decreasing) a pattern is identified.
     * Consistent changes are considered reinforcing of the pattern.
     * This is a-symmetric, and places greatest weight on starting points, so could be argued to have less predictive power into the future.
-Reverse percent change:
+  b) Reverse percent change:
     * Relate the price at the latest price to prices which preceded it.
-Other alternatives:
+  c) Other alternatives:
     * Start-point to end-point
     * Sequential point-to-point
 2. What is the required similarity to be even considered "a match"? lowerBoundSimilarity
 3. What is the searched pattern length? patternMatchLength (e.g. 10, 1000, ...)